cpprust/tab-memory-manager/README.md

   websocat -s 60000
   ```

-  The browser will try to connect to "ws://127.0.0.1:60000", so you must host a server to let browser connect to.
+  The browser will try to connect to "ws://127.0.0.1:60000", so you must host a server to let browser extension connect to.

   After connected, press enter will request for tab data.